When you need to borrow money but don’t want to deal with the uncertainty of credit cards, a personal loan is a smart option to consider.

 If you plan to take out a personal loan with your spouse and you each plan to make payments toward the loan, for example, your spouse would act as a co-borrower and not a cosigner.
 With that being said, it’s possible you could benefit from having a co-borrower or a cosigner provided the other individual has good credit and the financial means to repay the loan.

 A cosigner can help you qualify for a loan you may not be able to get on your own.
-Fortunately, there are a handful of companies that readily accept loans with more than one applicant or a cosigner who is willing to guarantee the loan.
+Fortunately, there are a handful of companies that readily accept loans with more than one applicant.

 LightStream is a popular online lender that offers personal loans for almost any reason.
 Their personal loans come with a fixed interest rate, a fixed monthly payment and a fixed repayment timeline that dictates exactly when your loan will be paid off from Day One.

 Although LightStream doesn’t list a minimum credit score requirement, they do note that their loans are available for consumers with “good credit.”
 LightStream also allows people to apply for their loans with a joint applicant.
-The best part is, LightStream personal loans come with no fees — no origination fee, no application fee and no prepayment penalties for paying off your loan early.
+LightStream personal loans come with no fees — no origination fee, no application fee and no prepayment penalties for paying off your loan early.

 LightStream personal loans may be best for: